xentac/fair_fight_scouter/README.md

 This script requires a limited access api key, or a custom key generated with the following permissions [https://www.torn.com/preferences.php\#tab=api?step=addNewKey\&title=rDacted\&user=basic,attacks,battlestats](https://www.torn.com/preferences.php\#tab=api?step=addNewKey\&title=torn\&user=basic,attacks,battlestats)
-(TornPDA users won’t need to provide a key as it will use the key that it automatically provides to installed userscripts)
+(TornPDA users won’t need to provide a key as it will use the key that TornPDA automatically provides to installed userscripts)

 Your key is sent to a backend service which does the following